 - Novel applications of molecular diagnostic and epidemiological techniques

-- Pathogenesis of viral persistence in human immunodeficiency virus infection
+- Pathogenesis of viral persistence in HIV infection

 Learn more about research resources at Mayo Clinic.

-Learn more about Mayo Clinic's clinical research training program.
+Visit the CCaTS website to learn more about Mayo Clinic's clinical research training programs.

-This plan provides four continuous 24-hours off-call periods in every 4 week period for rest and restitution.
-Experienced second- or third-year fellows are most likely to be on call.
-Fellows are limited to no more than two weekends per month during non-clinical rotations.
+This plan provides a minimum of four continuous 24-hour off-call periods every four-week period for rest and restitution.
+Fellows are limited to no more than two weekends of call each month during nonclinical rotations.

-Fellows have opportunities to gain experience in a number of administrative capacities.
-An appointment to one of the hospital infection control committees will helps fellows understand the basic principles of infection control, surveillance methods, isolation procedures and the investigation of outbreaks.
+An appointment to the hospital infection control committee helps fellows understand the basic principles of infection control, surveillance methods, isolation procedures and the investigation of outbreaks.

-Appointment to the pharmacy and therapeutics committee will provide experience in processing and evaluating new antimicrobial and other drug reagents.
-Fellows also may be appointed to the education or research committee at the divisional level.
+Other opportunities, such as appointment to the Pharmacy and Therapeutics Committee, provide experience in processing and evaluating new antimicrobial and other drug reagents.

 The success of any training program is reflected in how its graduates fare after they begin their careers.
 In the last 10 years: